Powers and roots of partial isometric covariant representations: Powers and roots of partial isometric representations

 \subsection{Wold-type decomposition for regular partial isometric representations}

-Ezzahraoui, Mbekhta and Zerouali \cite{EMZ15} gave a Wold-type decomposition for regular operators using growth condition.
+Ezzahraoui, Mbekhta, and Zerouali \cite{EMZ15} discussed a Wold-type decomposition for regular operators using growth condition.
 Rohilla, Veerabathiran, and Trivedi \cite{AHS22} generalized this decomposition for regular covariant representations with growth condition.
-In \cite{EMZ21}, Ezzahraoui, Mbekhta, and Zerouali proved a Wold-type decomposition for bi-regular operators.
-Saini \cite{Saini1} generalized this decomposition for {bi-regular} covariant representations.
+In \cite{EMZ21}, Ezzahraoui, Mbekhta, and Zerouali proved a Wold-type decomposition for regular operators with regular Moore-Penrose inverse.
+Saini \cite{Saini1} generalized this decomposition for {regular} covariant representations whose Moore-Penrose inverse is regular.

 Now we recall the following notion of bi-regular covariant representation and it's Wold-type decomposition from \cite{Saini1}.